uwindsorcss/hub/app/views/pages/GUIDE.markdown

  - 0241 111 Introduction to Economics II
  - COMP 2067 Programming for Beginners

-Jose's recommended course sequence for the first two years of University.
+##### Jose's recommended course sequence for the first two years of University
 First two years of University most CS students take the same courses as CS doesn't have many electives.
 I also recommend you take mandatory courses as third and fourth year you are going to want to have electives to take fun CS courses.

 #### First Semester
-COMP100 Key Concepts in comp sci
+COMP1000 Key Concepts in comp sci
-COMP140 Intro to algorithms
+COMP1400 Intro to algorithms
-MATH139 Functions and deferential calculus
+MATH1390 Functions and deferential calculus
-MATH125 Linera Algebra
+MATH1250 Linera Algebra
 Elective (See if you can take another mandatory course you will have to do in the future)

 #### Second Semester
-ECON110 Intro to Economics 1 or Physcology (I took econ because I find it more fun and applicable) COMP141 Intro to algorithms II
+ECON1100 Intro to Economics 1 or Physcology (I took econ because I find it more fun and applicable) COMP1410 Intro to algorithms II
-COMP265 Comp Architecture 1
+COMP2650 Comp Architecture 1
-MATH141 Integral Calculus
+MATH1410 Integral Calculus
-MATH190 Mathematical Foundations
+MATH1900 Mathematical Foundations

 #### Third Semester
-COMP231 Theoretical Foundations of Comp Sci
+COMP2310 Theoretical Foundations of Comp Sci
-COMP212 Obj Oriented Programming using Java
+COMP2120 Obj Oriented Programming using Java
-COMP256 System Programming
+COMP2560 System Programming
-COMP254 Data Structures
+COMP2540 Data Structures
-STATIS 205 Statistics for the Sciences
+STATIS 2050 Statistics for the Sciences

 #### Fourth Semester
 COMP3150 Database Management Systems